-VPSC will develop an Executive Classification and Remuneration Framework for the Victorian public service (VPS), addressing
+VPSC will develop an Executive Classification Framework for the Victorian public service, which consists of:

 - work value assessment methodology and training

-The Framework will help public service employers to create executive roles with clear expectations of work level and performance at the right remuneration, and will assist departments and agencies to manage equity.
+The Framework will help public service employers to create executive roles with clear expectations of work level, and assist departments and agencies to manage equity.

-This work will effect executive officers in the public service, and these staff will be consulted as part of the Framework’s design.
+This work will affect executives in the public service who will be consulted as part of the Framework’s design.

 New Performance Management Framework

-VPSC will develop a Performance Management Framework that complements the Classification and Remuneration Framework, to assist the public service to manage executive performance.
+VPSC will develop a Performance Management Framework that complements the Classification Framework, to assist the public service to manage executive performance.